 Bis orat qui bene cantat

 Latin: Bis orat qui cantat has been traditionally attributed to St. Augustine (d.
 430 CE).
-The version with the included “bene” is from the General Instruction of the Roman Missal and can be translated as “Who sings well prays twice”.
+The version with the included “bene” is from the General Instruction of the Roman Missal and can be translated as “Whoever sings well prays twice over”.
 Hence singing, as a primary form of prayer, is a very ancient tradition in Christianity indeed!

 See, for example, articles 39 through 41 of the GIRM at:

 Chapter II, Section II, under the heading of The Importance of Singing